victoria-makerspace/victoria-makerspace.github.io/docs/_sources/Firmware.rst.txt

 ``pollNewTask()`` is the entry point for the RFID control loop.
 Once it detects a new card it suspends itself.
-It is very important it is resumed at the appropriate places for the control loop to keep functioning (ie. whenever we return to state noCard).
-However, this also means that we can disable this task as a means of suspending the RFID functionality, see the EstopFire and EstopClear tasks for more details.
+It is very important it is resumed at the appropriate places for the control loop to keep functioning (ie. whenever we return to state noCard, ``timeoutTask``).
+However, this also means that we can disable this task as a means of suspending the RFID functionality, see the EstopFire and
+EstopClear tasks for more details.

+This task also checks for a task notification on line 7.
+This notification is made from ``onMqttMessage()`` when a card is denied by the server.
+The LEDParam structs are out of scope of the MQTT callback functions of the AsynMQTTClient library and I could not figure out a way of passing them the value.
+Instead ``pollNewTask()``, which is also resumed when a card is denied, is notified so that it may change the LEDParams to blinking red.

 When WiFi/MQTT is connect only CARD_BIT_0 is set in ``pollNewTask()`` and AUTH_BIT_1 is set elsewhere in ``onMqttMessgae()``.
-When connectivity to WiFi/MQTT cannot be establish both CARD_BIT_0 and AUTH_BIT_1 are set within this function.
+When a WiFi or MQTT disconnection event occurs WIFIOUT_BIT_7 is set.
+This is detected on line 9 and allows for both CARD_BIT_0 and AUTH_BIT_1 to be set within ``pollNewTask()`` without server authorization.
+This is where future implementation for flash memory logging should be placed.